Phileosopher/commonplace/language.md

 APPLICATION: All good language uses poetry to make it more aesthetically pleasing and easier to digest.

+## Word structure

 When speaking, each sound represents a syllable (e.g., "ah", "em"), and a combination of syllables creates a "word", which represents a complete idea.
 Vowel sounds link a word together (e.g., a, e, i), and consonants provide more of the [story](stories-why.md) about how the word makes us [feel](mind-feelings.md).

+Written and spoken language are *not* the same language, and run parallel to one another in any [culture](people-culture.md).
+They're connected directly with each other, though, so we tend to treat them as one singular codex.

 Every letter, word, and phrase is a [symbol](symbols.md) that represents both as an [idea](values.md) of its own and as a relationship to other ideas.
 Each idea comes with unique [images](people-image-why.md) and [feelings](mind-feelings.md) as we interpret it in our minds.